kai687/sphinxawesome-theme/docs/how-to/options.md

 :::{confval} extra_header_links

-If you want to add extra links to the header of your documentation, for example, similar to what you can see on this page, set:
+To add extra links to the header of your documentation, set the following option:

 ```{code-block} python
 ---